mycode-hub/flight-management-system/backend_functionality.md

 1. The system first checks if the requested flight exists in the Redis cache.
 2. It then uses a Redis transaction (`pipeline` with `WATCH`) to atomically check the number of available seats.
 3. If enough seats are available, it decrements the seat counter in Redis and updates the corresponding flight Hash.
 This entire operation is atomic, meaning it's safe from race conditions.
 4. Only after the Redis transaction succeeds does the system write the final booking record to the PostgreSQL database with a status of **`CONFIRMED`**.
+The `user_id` is taken from the JWT token.
 5. If the Redis transaction fails (e.g., because the seat count changed mid-operation), the request is rejected with a `409 Conflict` status, and the user is asked to try again.

 ### Planned Feature: Mock Payment Integration